davewalk/did-the-nba-team-win-last-night/README.md

 * The scores for this app come from making a request to [@SimpleNBAScores twitter feed](http://twitter.com/SimpleNBAScores) (props to them).
 Unfortunately to do this client-side I had to use the depreciated version 1.0 of the Twitter API which will probably be removed at some point.
 Unfortunately, this is the only way I've found of getting sports scores client-side and for free.
 You'd think that something so ubiquitous as scores, but supposedly they want you to pay for it.
 But, there are free server-side ways of doing it, so if the Twitter API fails in the future I will work on an API endpoint that all versions of this application would be able to use.
 If anyone knows of a way to get sports scores and info for free, please let me know, not just for this project but for others I have in mind.
 * I have to admit that this app was inspired by [Is there a Giants game today?](isthereagiantsgametoday.com)
 * I hope that folks will find this useful enough to maintain a version for their team.
-Please send feedback to me [on Twitter](http://twitter.com/ddw17) and all pull requests are welcomed!
+Please send feedback to me [on Twitter](http://twitter.com/ddw17) and all pull requests are welcome!